CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 The test_push function also provides a test for pushing a different data type (string), should the need arises.
 Whilst the test passes, and the push function within the stack works correctly with this data type, this functionality is not required in our stack implementation, as input validation ensures that only valid (digits) input are accepted.

-Running Tests & Observations
+# Running the Tests & Observations

 Upon loading the Python project file (with the main.py and test_main.py files) in a compatible IDE, along with running/executing the (main) stack program, the user is encouraged to run/execute the test suite (test_main) to experience/check out the tests.
 In this case, upon running/executing, all the tests in the test class will execute automatically, with no user input being required.
 During execution, the IDE should display a number of test messages indicating test progress.
-Moreover, upon test completion (execution) the test result (passed/failed) and the execution time will also be displayed (provided that the tests are run on a compatible/featured IDE.
-Developer testing was conducted using PyCharm with Python 3.X).
+Moreover, upon test completion (execution) the test result (passed/failed) and the execution time will also be displayed (Provided that the tests are run on a compatible/featured IDE.
+Developer testing was conducted using PyCharm with Python 3.1X base/kernel).

-As at the assignment deadline, the final test suited executed flawlessly, providing a clean test passed result, and an execution time measured in milliseconds (never exceeding 100 milliseconds), calculated over numerous test runs on the same (developer) machine.
+As at the assignment deadline, the final test suited executed flawlessly, providing a clean test passed result, and an execution time measured in milliseconds (never exceeding 100 milliseconds on a 10th Gen Core i5 machine with 8gb or RAM), calculated over numerous test runs on the same (developer) machine.
 Similar tests were conducted for the C# test suite.

-Testing Automation
+# Enabling Testing Automation

-After the respective test suites were created/completed in C# and Python, the final stage of the assignment consisted of uploading our code on our respective GitHub branch, as well as understanding and making use of GitHub Action’s built in workflows, to properly demonstrate Testing Automation in our assignment.
+After the respective test suites were created/completed in C# and Python, the final stage of the assignment/project consisted of uploading our code on our respective GitHub branch within the GitHub Project, as well as understanding and making use of GitHub Action’s built in workflows.
+This fully demonstrates Testing Automation in our assignment on a CI/CD system/environment which was attained by integrating and automating our test suites into the GitHub workflow pipeline, thus ensuring that any code changes/modifications are automatically tested upon final deployment.

-In this regard, utilising the YAML syntax, a workflow was setup, whereby upon detecting any push onto the main branch, the appropriate .Net and Python environments are set up, and the respective NUnit and UnitTest tests are automatically run and executed on the respective C# and Python Stack implementation, thereby verifying whether the updated (stack) code being pushed onto the main branch would pass of fail the respective test suite.
+In this regard, utilising the YAML syntax, a workflow was set up, whereby upon detecting any push onto the main branch, the appropriate .Net and Python environments are set up, and the respective NUnit and UnitTest tests are automatically run and executed on the respective C# and Python Stack implementation, thereby verifying whether the updated (stack) code being pushed onto the main branch would pass of fail the respective test suite.

 In terms of the test results, users can see and access the tests in progress, as well as the final test result (a red X or a green ‘check’ mark) on the top of the project files, when viewing in the main branch.